HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 }
 ```

-The `documentObject` contains the documents real data and its properties will vary on the type of Content Source and the fields that are indexed.
+- The `documentObject` contains the document's real data.
+Its properties vary depending on the type of content source and the fields that are indexed.

-The `lastIndexed` and `firstIndexed` fields are maintained by the Search and will reflect the corresponding timestamps of first indexing and last indexing.
-The fields `created` and `updated` are provided by the data source, which is true for the `acls` field too.
+- The `lastIndexed` and `firstIndexed` fields are maintained by the search.
+These fields display the corresponding timestamps of last indexing and first indexing, respectively.

+- The fields `acls`, `created`, and `updated` are provided by the data source.

 A document that does not contain any ACLs will be considered public and do not have any visibility restrictions.

 ## Search queries

-The new search implementation allows for queries that are using the existing OpenSearch syntax.
-Each query will be enriched with an ACL check and a possible scoping to a or many Content Sources.
+The OpenSearch-based implementation allows for queries using the existing OpenSearch syntax.
+Each query is enriched with an ACL check and a possible scoping to content sources.

-A search query can be limited to a list of Content Sources or cover all Content Sources.
-The result will be a mixed results matching your query from all scoped Content Sources.
+You can limit a search query to a list of content sources or cover all content sources.
+The result will match your query from all scoped content sources.

-An example search query would look like this:
+Refer to the following sample search query:

 ```json
 {